maxensas/pages/docs/en/index.md

 Note that the game publisher will never guarantee a third-party tool.
 It is up to the project maintainer to ensure that the proposed tool complies with the rules.
 I invite you to read the [terms of use](https://www.pathofexile.com/developer/docs#policy) in order to cross-reference the information.

+- **Why is the software free ?**

+Xiletrade is a **standalone software** and is not intended to be used for profit by integrating advertisements as is customary.
+However, it is possible to make [donations]({{ site.github.paypal_url }}) at your discretion.
+Contribution is appreciated if you like the project.